AdobeDocs/commerce-admin.en/help/catalog/product-images-and-video.md

 ## Image Detail

-As you add product images, you can customize the display in the  customize the display in the _[!UICONTROL Image Detail]_ window.
+As you add product images, you can customize the image display in the _[!UICONTROL Image Detail]_ window.

 ![Product images](./assets/image-video.png)<!-- zoom -->